-- 1. Students need 21 credits for graduation. - 2.
-Students are required to take five half credit classes per semester but are encouraged to take six. - 3.
-All incoming ninth graders will be assigned to physical education unless a doctor's excuse or PE exemption form is on file.
-Incoming ninth graders interested in the Physical Education exemption should refer to the application in the Appendix. - 4.
+- 1. Students need 21 credits for graduation. - Students are required to take five half credit classes per semester but are encouraged to take six.
+All incoming high school students will be assigned to physical education unless a doctor's excuse is on file.
+Students also have the option of fulfilling the PE requirement by successfully completing 2 seasons of a sport, marching band, and / or flag- - 4.
 Courses for which less than fifteen students register may not be offered. - 5.
-A grade of "F" will be assigned to a student who withdraws after the 1st quarter in any first semester or year long course.
+A grade of "F" will be assigned to a student who withdraws after the 1st quarter in any first semester course.
 A grade of "F" will be assigned to a student who withdraws after the 3rd quarter in any second semester course.
 This grade will be calculated in the student's grade point average.
 To avoid this penalty students may make a level change where possible. - 6.
 An Equal Opportunity School: No student, on the basis of race, national origin, sex, or handicap, shall be subject to discrimination under any program or activity. - 7.
 For athletic eligibility purposes all students must pass a minimum of five half credit courses each grading period.
 Please Note: Flag Squad and Physical Education count as 1/4 credit per semester.
-Students must maintain at least a 1.5 GPA during that grading period.

-- 8. At the time of graduation each student will have fulfilled all course requirements and financial obligations. - 9.
+Students must maintain at least a 1.5 GPA during that grading period. - 8.
+At the time of graduation each student will have fulfilled all course requirements and financial obligations. - 9.
 Any 12th grade student who continues in attendance to the completion of the school year, but fails to qualify for credit in one or more courses required for graduation, will not be eligible to participate in the formal commencement exercises where diplomas are awarded.